YuriDimitrijevic/HospitaHealthMonitoringSystemApplication/README.md

 # HospitaHealthMonitoringSystemApplication
 Central monitoring application which provides observing health parameters for each patient and remote setting ventilator parameters.

-The project will require administrator rights (just in case so your firewall doesn't block the server instances).
+The project will require administrator rights (just in case so your firewall doesn't block the server instances) so a visual studio restart will be required.

 Run the default project (HospitalHealthMonitoringSystemClient).